Auo/juppy/README.md

 ```

 ## Run
-Build the project locally with maven, `mvn clean install` and then go to the `target` directory.
+Build the project locally with Maven, `mvn clean install` and then go to the `target` directory.

 To launch the application, run `java -jar juppy-1.0-SNAPSHOT-jar-with-dependencies.jar /path/to/config.properties`